ygzaydn/ygzaydn/README.md

 I have passion for Design Systems, Web Accessibility and Serverless Technologies.

 - 💻 Currently working as a Senior System Design Engineer.
-- 💻 Also a React Freelancer who worked both internationally and domestically.
 - 📫 How to reach me: ygzaydns@gmail.com.

 My tech stack: